Stevens Point, Wisconsin

-Stevens Point is home to the University of Wisconsin–Stevens Point and a campus of Mid-State Technical College.
+Stevens Point was incorporated in 1858.
+The city is home to the University of Wisconsin–Stevens Point and a campus of Mid-State Technical College.

 History

 Historically part of the Menominee homelands, a three-mile strip along the Wisconsin River was ceded to the United States in an 1836 treaty.
 In 1854 the Menominee made its last treaty with the U.S., gathering on a reservation on the Wolf River.
 In the Menominee language it is called Pasīpahkīhnen which means "It juts out as land" or "point of land".

 Stevens Point was named after George Stevens, who operated a grocery and supply business on the Wisconsin River during the extensive logging of interior Wisconsin.
 The river was used by logging companies to float logs to market.
 Loggers on the river found this a convenient stopping point, as the river bends slightly and the operation was from far upstream.
 The town developed from Stevens's post and was named for him.

 In 1845, the postal service came to Stevens Point and with this improvement in communications, the population tripled within 20 years.

 In 1847, the first plat was laid out of what became the City of Stevens Point, including the Public Square.
 The town square was originally an area next to the Wisconsin River where professionals, craftsmen, businessmen, and loggers gathered before their river journeys, bringing revenue to the area.
 As years went by, the area around the town square grew as logging increased.

 Most buildings were first built with readily available wood.
 Many cases of early fires were reported from 1850–1890.
 Around 1880, buildings began to be built of brick and sandstone.

+In 1916, Lyric Theater was built.
+It was demolished later.